Coliform Bacteria in Water: What It Is and Why You Should Mind

 Coliform Bacteria – What are Their Indications?

-Water tests are done to observe and study if total coliform is found to be present.
+Water tests are done to observe and study if total coliform is present.
 Afterward, it will again be tested to detect the presence of fecal coliform and Escherichia coli.

-Total coliform, being the type that is most present and common, is generally harmless.
-Fecal contamination is typically ruled out if this strain is found out in the water.
-But, this does not entail that water is still safe for consumption since bacteria still have ways of entering the body.
-Identifying the source and sanitation is needed for this kind of case.
+The most common type, total coliform, is generally harmless.
+Fecal contamination is typically ruled out if this strain is found in the water.
+However, this does not mean water is safe for consumption since bacteria can still enter the body.
+In this case, the source must be identified, and sanitation must be provided.

 In any case, total coliform isn't harmful.
-Most types of coliform do not affect human wellbeing.
-Rather, total coliform is a warning sign that your water supply is in danger of contamination from other illness-causing pathogens.
+Most types of coliform do not affect human well-being.
+Instead, total coliform is a warning sign that your water supply is in danger of contamination from other illness-causing pathogens.

-If fecal coliform is found out to be present in the water, this becomes a serious case.
-From the name itself, these types of coliform bacteria come from the feces of warm-blooded creatures, including humans.
-Fecal coliforms can enter your water supply through a falling flat septic system or spillover water infected by animals or agriculture.
+If fecal coliform bacteria are present in the water, this becomes a serious problem.
+As the name suggests, these bacteria come from the feces of warm-blooded creatures, including humans.
+Fecal coliforms can enter your water supply through a falling flat septic system or spill over water infected by animals or agriculture.

-If your water contains fecal coliforms, you should change quickly to bottled water.
-Fecal coliforms don't show the presence of toxic pathogens.
-But are a sign of high risk.
+If your water contains fecal coliforms, quickly change to bottled water.
+Fecal coliforms don't show the presence of toxic pathogens, but they are a sign of high risk.

-E. coli is the most grounded marker of contamination from harmful waterborne illnesses.
-If your water contains E. coli, you should change quickly to bottled water.
+E. coli is the most reliable marker of contamination from harmful waterborne illnesses.
+If your water contains E. coli, you should change to bottled water quickly.

-Deductively known as Escherichia coli, these types of coliform bacteria are normally harmless.
+Deductively known as Escherichia coli, these coliform bacteria are generally harmless.

 Less a bunch of toxic strains.
 Manifestations of the disease include cramping, sudden and serious diarrhea, fatigue, and fever.
 What's more, difficulties can include iron deficiency, urinary tract infections, respiratory disease, pneumonia, kidney failure, and death.